ajtock/NGS_intro_Cambridge_SysBio/README.md

 4. Filtering of alignments based on the quality of these mappings to the reference genome
 5. Detection of DNA sequence differences between the L*er* and Col-0 genomes (variant calling)

+Variant calling is often an important part of genetic mapping studies aimed at dissecting the genetic basis of particular traits or conditions, or research into genetic variation within populations.
-Bioinformatics pipelines that work with other types of NGS data (such as RNA-seq or ChIP-seq) apply the first four of these steps.
+Bioinformatics pipelines that work with other types of NGS data (such as RNA-seq or ChIP-seq) apply the first four of the steps above.
 This practical should therefore give you a general feel for how NGS data processing and analysis pipelines work.

 * * *